ndri/vscode-ruby-rubocop-revived/README.md

 # Rubocop for Visual Studio Code - revived
 It seems the original extension at is no longer being maintained.
 Let's pick it up from here.

+Don't forget to give the extension a review in the marketplace.

 Marketplace: [https://marketplace.visualstudio.com/items?itemName=LoranKloeze.ruby-rubocop-revived](https://marketplace.visualstudio.com/items?itemName=LoranKloeze.ruby-rubocop-revived)

 # Docs from original repo